cloudfoundry/diego-notes/README.md

 ### Task States

 The lifecycle of a Task in Diego is quite different from that of an LRP.
-Tasks are guaranteed to run at most once: they're never restarted, they don't "crash", they don't move during an evacuation.
+Tasks are guaranteed to run to completion at most once: they don't "crash", they don't move during an evacuation.
 Instead Tasks `COMPLETE`.
 Once in the `COMPLETE` state the Tasks have a notion of whether they have failed or not.
 Failed Tasks include a `FailureReason`; succesful Tasks (may) include a `Result` (the contents of a file requested by the user).

+Tasks however can be retried if they get rejected.
+Rejection for tasks happens either if auctioning the task fails, or if the task fails during container creation but prior to the actual running of the task.
+Rejections cause BBS to retry the tasks at most `task.max_retries` number of times.
+This value is configurable in BBS.
+If `task.max_retries` is reached, the task completes in a failure state.

 Here are the states for the Tasks: